twylie/bviRNASeq/README.md

 ### Parallel Processing

-Running the pipeline in parallel processing mode requires a litte more setup.
-We will be adding another configuration YAML file specfic for parallel processing.
+Running the pipeline in parallel processing mode requires a little more setup.
+We will be adding another configuration YAML file specific for parallel processing.
 We will also be adding a small _submitter_ script that helps submit individual jobs on the LSF server, via Snakemake.

 The LSF submission configuration YAML file looks like this: